wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

-tree, these are the pieces that do the real work and know nothing about the app in general, they just receive props and fire events back, one component that we can use for example here is the `chord-builder`, which is the componet you use to create chords, here is an extracted code from it's usage:
+tree, these are the pieces that do the real work and know nothing about the app in general, they just receive props and fire events back, one component that we can use for example here is the `chord-builder`, which is the componet you use to create chords, here is an extracted code from its usage:

 ```clojure
 (om/build chord-builder